Popular pages

 I am interested in studying law through the LOS Program.
 What do I need to submit?
 When do I need to submit the LOS application?

-You must submit a Registration Application in addition to the LOS Notice of Intent, the required documentation, and the applicable fees in the Applicant Portal within 30 days of beginning your legal studies in a law office or judge’s chamber.
+You must submit a Registration Application in addition to the Application for the Law Office Study Program, the required documentation, and the applicable fees in the Applicant Portal at least 30 days prior to beginning your legal studies in a law office or judge’s chamber.
 You will not receive credit for any study completed if the State Bar does not approve your applications.

-Please do not submit the LOS Notice of Intent before you have found a qualified supervising attorney or judge.
+Please do not submit the LOS application before you have found a qualified supervising attorney or judge.

-How do I reinstate my legal studies through the LOS Program after my participation has been suspended?
+How do I reinstate my legal studies through the LOS Program after I have been terminated from the LOS Program?

-To resume study after you have been placed on suspended status from the LOS Program, you must submit a new LOS Notice of Intent, the required documentation, and the fee in the Applicant Portal within least 30 days or resuming your legal studies.
+To resume study after you have been terminated from the LOS Program, you must submit a new Application for the Law Office Study Program, the required documentation, and the fee in the Applicant Portal 30 days prior to the date you plan on resuming your legal studies.

 How do I talk to someone about participation in the Lawyer Assistance Program?